-- What are your project's intended results and how will they address the need, problem, or challenge you have identified?
-Be sure to address this question from the dual perspectives of advancing knowledge and understanding and ensuring that the federal investment made through this grant generates benefits to society. - How will the knowledge, skills, behaviors, and/or attitudes of the target group change as a result of your project? - If applicable, how will the care, condition, management, access to, or use of the collections and/or records that are the focus of your project improve? - What products will result from your project?

-How will you sustain the benefit(s) of your project beyond the conclusion of the period of performance?
+- What are your project's intended results and how will they address the need, problem, or challenge you have identified? - How will the knowledge, skills, behaviors, capabilities, and/or attitudes of the target group change as a result of your project? - What tangible products will result from your project? - How will you sustain the benefit(s) of your project beyond the conclusion of the period of performance?